Dr. Benton Calhoun

 Ben received his B.S. degree in electrical engineering with a concentration in computer science from the University of Virginia, Charlottesville, VA, in 2000.
 He received the M.S. degree and Ph.D. degree in electrical engineering from the Massachusetts Institute of Technology, Cambridge, MA, in 2002 and 2006, respectively.
 In January 2006, he joined the faculty at the University of Virginia in the Electrical and Computer Engineering Department, where he is now a Professor.
 His research interests include body sensor node (BSN) design, low power digital circuit design, sub-threshold digital circuits, SRAM design for end-of-the-roadmap silicon, variation tolerant circuit design methodologies, and low energy electronics for medical applications.

-Ningxi received his BE in Microelectronics from Sun Yat-Sen University in 2011 and MS in Microelectronics and Solid State Electronics from Fudan University, China in 2014.
-He joined the RLP-VLSI group in August of 2014 and is working towards a PhD in Electrical Engineering.
-His research interest is SRAM design.
+Xinjian received his BEng in Microelectronics from Fudan University, Shanghai, China, in 2019.
+He joined the RLP-VLSI group in July 2019 and is working towards his PhD in Electrical Engineering.
+His research interests include low-power DC-DC converter, Power Management Unit, and IoT System-on-Chip design.

-Henry received his BS in Electrical Engineering from the University of Virginia in the Fall of 2016.
-He joined the RLP-VLSI group after finishing his undergraduate degree.
-Henry is currently working towards his PhD in Electrical Engineering.
+Zhenghong received his Bachelors in Electrical Engineering from Chongqing University, China in 2020.
+He joined the RLP-VLSI group in September 2022 and is currently working towards his PhD in Electrical Engineering.

-Peng received her BE in Instrumentation and Optoelectronic Engineering from Beihang University in June 2017.
-She joined the RLP-VLSI group in August 2017.
-Peng is currently working towards her PhD in Electrical Engineering.
+Shan received her Bachelors in Electrica Engineering from Northeastern University, China in 2020.
+She joined the RLP-VLSI group in June 2022 and is currently working towards her Ph.D. in Electrical Engineering.

 |Dilip Vasudevan||Research Scientist, 2015-2016||Berkeley Labs|